Your property lease informs you of your duties and responsibilities as a leaseholder and the Council's responsibilities to you as your landlord.

 Your lease will contain details of the property including a map showing your home, the block it is in, the estate where the block is located and any garden, shed or garage included in the sale.

-The lease informs you of your duties and responsibilities as a Leaseholder and the Council's responsibilities to you as your Landlord.
 Not all leases are the same, so you should always check the terms of your lease or seek independent legal advice if in doubt.

 Extending the period of a lease